Aarooshsaifanboy322/Life/README.md

 # Life
-The new explorer language, Life is **OUT TODAY LUCKILY 🥳!** Type exit in the terminal to end the program.
+The new explorer language, Life was **OUT YESTERDAY LUCKILY 🥳!** Type exit in the terminal to end the program.

 # IMPORTANT NOTICE
 **Important Notice:** _Life is on one line code.
 I am now making the life platform to code life in multiple lines.
 Please, code on one line for only now._